-We hope to educate everyone about the risk of unneutered cats and the benefits of having your cat neutered from as young as 4 months of age.
+We hope to educate everyone about the risks to unneutered cats, and the benefits of having your cat neutered from as young as 4 months of age.

-Cats begin to reproduce when they are still kittens themselves, by having kittens this young it can have detrimental effects on the health of the cat and so having them neutered before this can occur is recommended.
+Cats are able to reproduce when they are still kittens themselves - by having kittens this young it can have detrimental effects on the health of the cat and so having them neutered before this can occur is recommended.

 Neutered cats are: